How-To's for Canvas and Other Tools

 All courses at SJSU are provided with a Canvas course shell.
 Canvas will allow you to post announcements, share files, create assignments, host discussions, conduct chats, and continue communication with your students.

-Camtasia allows you to easily record your on-screen activity or upload high definition quality videos, customize and edit content, and share your videos with viewers on nearly any device.
+Camtasia allows you to record your on-screen activity or upload videos.
+You can customize and edit content, and share your videos with your students.
 You can create video tutorials of your screen and add effects such as animations, sounds, or quizzes.
 You can record demonstrations, such as labs.

 Additional Option - Conduct a Virtual Lab